The Nixie of the Mill-Pond: Synopsis

 Unsatisfied by only having a glimpse of her husband, the woman returns to the cottage for a second time.
 She is given a golden flute and told to play a beautiful tune under the full moon at the mill pond and afterward to place the flute in the sand.
 This time, after completing the task, her husband partially rises from the water and reaches towards her, but once again a wave pulls him under.

 The woman returns to the cottage for a third time and receives a golden spinning wheel and instructions to spin flax under the full moon until she had a full spool to place on the bank.
 Following these instructions, her husband once again appears, but this time he is able to break free from the pond.
 The enraged nixie unleashes a massive wave from the pond to try drag the couple under as they ran away.
 Before they can be killed by the nixie's pond, the woman begs for the old woman of the cottage to help them.
 The woman is transformed into a toad and her husband into a frog.
 While saved from death, the flood takes them far from their native land and separates the couple by a distance of mountains and valleys.
 When the water recedes, although their human forms have return, neither knows where the other is.
 Both take up work as shepherds to survive, but they are filled with sorrow and longing for one another.

 Years pass and one spring the man and woman meet each other while tending their flocks, but they do not immediately recognize the other.
 One night under the full moon, the man plays the same tune on a flute as the woman once played at the mill pond.
 The woman starts to cry and tells him of the story of her lost husband.
 Suddenly, they both recognize each other.
 They embrace and kiss and live happily ever after.

 Adaptations

 A Hungarian variant of the tale was adapted into an episode of the Hungarian television series Magyar népmesék ("Hungarian Folk Tales") (hu), with the title A víz tündére ("The Water Fairy").

 A multimedia, episodic opera based on the tale entitled "The Siren" was created by British composer Sandy Clark in 2018.

+An episode of the animated series Grimm's Fairy Tale Classics adapts the tale.